KikiManjaro/KikAis/README.md

 - Make verification for memory leaks and performances
 - Continuous replay validation of real AIS recordings (extend `tool/ais_replay.dart`) as a regression harness
 - Test created ais sentences with external tool such as ais-decoder
+- Compact/minified mode always-on-top pin (top bar, FFI Win32 `SetWindowPos` / `window_manager`)
+- Look at why generated frame have a bunch of 0 at the end
+- Add colors to log (to visually split provider, nmea 4.0 tags, sentance, payload etc)
+- Minified mode

 ## 🤝 Contributing